 E-mail scams are big business.
 One of the most familiar Internet scams is the “Nigerian” 419 scam, often associated with countries in Africa but now carried on by scammers all around the world.

-All these Nigerian-style scams, no matter what country they actually originate from, are examples of advance fee fraud.
+All these Nigerian-style scams, no matter what country they actually originate from, are examples of advance fee fraud and they follow a similar format.
 They are sometimes called “419” or “4-1-9” scams because in Nigeria they fall under section 419 of the Nigerian criminal code, the section that deals with fraud.
 Although people all over the world now engage in this kind of fraud, the “419” label is a convenient one to apply to this class of fraud as a whole.

 Suppose I’m a con artist and I want to separate you from your money.
 One of the most reliable ways to do this is to promise you more money, if only you’ll help me out by sending me an advance fee.

 So first, I type up a phony email message that says I am the son of a deposed African dictator, and I have millions of dollars trapped in a secret bank account.
 Because there are so many corrupt officials watching my every move, I need a neutral third party (you) to get the money out of the country for me.
 If you do that, I’ll pay you 40% of the total.
 Then I send my phony message as spam (unsolicited junk email) to thousands or millions of random addresses all over the world.
 That’s stage one.